-The NEDs' fees have been benchmarked against fees of NEDs in comparable companies of similar size and nature.
-The Board Chair's fee has been increased to £400k with effect from 1 April 2024, which takes account of market benchmarks for companies of ICG's size and scope.
-The SID fee has been increased to £20,000 to move more in line with market norms.
+The NEDs' fees have been benchmarked against comparable companies of similar size and nature.
+The Board Chair's fee has been increased to £425,000 with effect from 1 April 2025, which takes account of market benchmarks for companies of ICG's size and scope.
+The NED base fee, along with the Committee participation fees, have been increased to £80,000 and £17,000 respectively.
+These adjustments aim to better align with the prevailing market standards within the financial services sector.